nordic-institute/X-Road/doc/Sidecar/kubernetes_security_guide.md

 ## 10 Message logs

 The backup of the log messages may contain sensitive information.
-Therefore, it is recommended to save the automatic backups in an AWS EFS type volume and periodically send the backups to an AWS S3 Bucket with encryption both in transit and rest.
+Therefore, it is recommended to save the automatic backups in an AWS EFS or Azure Files type volume and periodically send the backups to an AWS S3 Bucket or Azure Blob Storage with encryption both in transit and rest.
 More information can be found in [the Kubernetes User Guide](kubernetes_security_server_sidecar_user_guide.md#8-message-log-archives).

 ## 11 Horizontal Pod Autoscaler best practices